 The majority of families will have a shared computer.
-Setting Mac parental controls is important to limit kids' access to websites, apps, and create computer time schedules.
+Setting Mac parental controls is necessary to limit kids' access to websites, apps to prevent them from spending too much time online.
 MacBook parental controls will also keep your private data safe.
 Setting Mac OS parental controls is not as complicated as you might be thinking right now.
 In this article, we will take you through the whole process of enabling MacBook Air parental controls step by step.

 To set up Mac parental controls, you need a "managed account".
-To set up this account, follow the steps we have outlined below:
+You can follow the steps we have outlined below to set up this account:

-After creating the managed account, you now can set the Mac OS parental controls.
+After creating the managed account, you can set the Mac OS parental controls now.
 The following steps should help you do this:

-Step #2: Tap the lock icon and use your Administrator password and username to login.
+Step 2: Tap the lock icon, then use your Administrator password and username to login.

 Creating a managed account on a Mac and setting the Mac parental controls takes too much time.
 If you have already set up a managed account before and you wish to create a new one, Mac makes it easier for you to copy the mac parental controls you have on the old account to the new one.
 This will save you time.
 Below, we show you how to copy MacBook parental controls from one account to the other.

-Step #2: In the system settings panel, tap Parental Controls.
+Step 2: On the system settings panel, tap Parental Controls.

-Step #6: Choose the account you wish to apply the copied Mac parental controls.
+Step 6: Choose the account you wish to apply to the copied Mac parental controls.

-Step #7: If parental controls are not already enabled in the account, tap Enable Parental Controls to enable them.
+Step 7: If parental controls are not already enabled on the account, tap Enable Parental Controls to enable them.

-Step #8: After enabling MacBook parental controls, tap the account name and then tap the Settings icon.
-Tap Paste Settings to [Username].
+Step 8: After enabling MacBook parental controls, tap the account name and then the Settings icon.
+Click on Paste Settings to [Username].
 Username now is the name of the new account you intend to paste the parental controls you had initially copied.

 The methods we have outlined above will help you set up Mac parental controls.
 However, as your kids grow older, they will start using their own iOS devices and MacBook.
 Accessing your teenage kid's devices to set parental controls will not work.

-The best thing you can do is monitor what these kids are doing on their devices and then provide guidance.
+The best thing you can do is to monitor what your kids are doing on their devices and then provide guidance.
 You wouldn't want your kids to know that you are monitoring their devices.
 Therefore, the best tool you can use is one which will allow remote monitoring.

 Setting Mac parental controls is easy.
 This article should take you through setting MacBook air parental controls.
 Although Mac OS parental controls may work on younger kids, they will not work on older kids.
 The best thing you can do to make sure that technology does not influence the older kids negatively is to provide guidance.
 MoniMaster helps you monitor your teenage kids' devices so that you can be in a better position to provide guidance.